noob4ik/tutorials/dice-game/README.md

 window.fluence = fluence;

 // convert result to a string
-window.getResultString = function (result) {
+window.getResultAsString = function (result) {
 	return result.result().then((r) => r.asString())
 };

 window.logResultAsString = function(result) {
-	return getResultString(result).then((r) => console.log(r))
+	return getResultAsString(result).then((r) => console.log(r))
 };
 ```

 ### JS SDK: invoke(), result()
 Main method in Fluence SDK is `invoke`, it takes a string, and returns an object similar to promise.
 Object has a method called `result`.
 Responses are lazy in Fluence, and `result` retrieves the response of a specific `invoke` from the real-time cluster.

-So methods `getResultString` and `logResultAsString` are to automate calling `result`, and save some typing.
+So methods `getResultAsString` and `logResultAsString` are to automate calling `result`, and save some typing.
 It's not always a good idea to call `result` on every invoke, because result is available only after two Tendermint blocks, so it can take a while.
 Sometimes a better approach would be to send a batch on `invoke`'s, and then call `result` as you need.

 ### JS SDK: connect()